sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Run per-project genotyping pipeline. *conf* is configuration file (see the API section for details).
+Run per-project genotyping with Stargazer (1). *conf* is configuration file (see the API section for details).

 Options